ShipBit/wingman-ai/README.md

 ### OpenAI Wingmen

-The next two Wingmen are based on OpenAI API's.
-The basic process looks like this: Your speech will be recognized by the Whisper API, it then sends the text to the GPT-4 Turbo API, the API responds with a text, which is then read out to you by the Text to speech API.
-It's literally chatting with ChatGPT.
-That also means you can customize the Wingmen's behavior by providing your own GPT prompt (in the `config.yaml`).
+Our first two Wingmen are based on OpenAI APIs.
+The basic process is as follows:

+- Your speech is transcribed by the **Whisper API**.
+- The transcript is then sent as text to the **GPT-4 Turbo API**, which responds with a text
+- The response is then read to you by the **Text-to-Speech API**.

+This is literally a chat with ChatGPT.
+This also means that you can customize the wingmen's behavior by giving the wingman a context (or `system message`) with your own GPT prompt in the `config.yaml`.

-The magic happens if you configure commands / key-bindings in the `config.yaml`.
+The magic happens when you configure _commands_ or key bindings in the `config.yaml`.
 GPT will then try to match your request with the configured commands and trigger them for you.
-It will automatically select the best matching command based on the name of the command.
-So make sure to give it a good name (e.g. `RequestLandingPermission`).
+It will automatically select the best matching command based only on its name, so make sure you give it a good one (e.g. `RequestLandingPermission`).

-You can find more information about the API in the [OpenAI API documentation](https://beta.openai.com/docs/introduction).
+More information about the API can be found in the [OpenAI API documentation](https://beta.openai.com/docs/introduction).

-#### Board-computer
+#### Board computer

-The board-computer is your AI companion helping you with all kinds of things.
-Basically you can talk to it and it will respond to you via GPT.
-It can also trigger commands / keypresses for you.
+The board computer is your AI companion that helps you with all kinds of things.
+You can talk to it and it answers you via GPT.
+It can also trigger [commands](#commands) / button presses for you.
 These are defined in the `config.yaml`.
-It's a good starting point to get to know Wingman AI.
+It is a good starting point to get to know Wingman AI.

 #### ATC

-The ATC wingman is basically the same as the board-computer, but it's specialized on ATC chatter.
-This is a showcase in how you can build specialized Wingmen for specific use cases / scenarios.
+The ATC Wingman is basically the same as the board computer, but it specializes in ATC chatter.
+This is a showcase example of how to build specialized wingmen for specific use cases/scenarios.
 The main difference is that it uses a different GPT prompt and a different set of commands.

 ### Free-Wingman

-This is an example of a Wingman that does not use OpenAI online API's and just relies on free to use tools.
-It's a good starting point if you want to build your own Wingman with different AI services / models.
-It uses [Open-Source Whisper](https://github.com/openai/whisper) from OpenAI, which runs locally on your machine.
-On the first start it will download a basic model.
-This will take some time, based on your internet connection, so be patient.
-If you say something, it will recognize your speech, but will not send it to GPT.
+This is an example of a wingman that **does not** use OpenAI's online APIs and only relies on freely available tools instead.
+It is a good starting point if you want to create your own wingman with different AI services or models.
+It uses [Open-Source Whisper](https://github.com/openai/whisper) from OpenAI, which runs **locally on your machine**.

+The first time you start it, a base model is downloaded.
+This may take some time depending on your internet connection, so be patient.
+When you say something, it will recognize your language but will not send it to GPT.
 It will try to match your phrases with the ones defined in the `config.yaml` and trigger the configured commands for you.
-It will also read out the response to you via [Edge-TTS](https://github.com/rany2/edge-tts).
-Please read the [commands](#commands) section for more information on how to define commands.
+It will also read you the response via [Edge-TTS](https://github.com/rany2/edge-tts).

+Please refer to the [commands](#commands) section for more information on how to define commands.

-### Groot
+### Groot (Custom)

-The groot wingmen are more targeting developers who want to dive deeper in creating their own wingmen implementations.
-More on that later.
-For now, just know that it's a good starting point for developers.
+The _Groot_ wingmen are aimed at **developers** who want to dive deeper into creating their own fully custom wingmen implementations.
+If you are interested, start by reading the comments in `config.yaml` and work your way through the classes and functions mentioned in the config.

 ## Commands

-Commands are the core of Wingman AI.
-They define what your Wingman can do for you.
-They are defined in the `config.yaml` and can be triggered by your Wingman.
-In the first version they are mainly used to trigger keypresses, but they can also be used to trigger other actions, like calling an API or running a script.
+Commands are the heart of the Wingman AI, as they add "functions" in addition to pure conversations.
+Commands are defined in `config.yaml` and are activated by the corresponding Wingman as a result of a conversation with you.
+In the first version, they are mainly used to trigger keystrokes, but they can also be used for other actions such as calling external APIs or executing complex scripts.

-Here are the main properties of a command:
+Here are the most important properties of a command:

-- name: The name of the command.
-This is used to match your request with the command.
+- `name`: This is used to match your request with the command.
 So make sure to give it a good name (e.g. `RequestLandingPermission`).
+This where Wingman commands are "better" than VoiceAttack: You don't have to say a specific phrase to trigger it.
+This is a very powerful concept.
-- keys: A list of keys to press.
+- `keys`: A list of keys to press.
 They will be triggered in the order they are defined.
 Each key can have these properties:
-  - key: The key to press.
+  - `key`: The key to press.
-  - modifier: A modifier key to press with the key.
-This is optional.
+  - `modifier`: A modifier key to press with the key. _(optional)_
-  - hold: The time to hold the key in milliseconds.
-This is optional.
+  - `hold`: The time to hold the key in milliseconds. _(optional)_
-- instant_activation: A list of phrases that will trigger the command instantly (without AI roundtripping).
-This is optional.
+- `instant_activation`: A list of phrases that will trigger the command instantly (without AI roundtripping). _(optional)_
-- responses: A list of responses.
-If the command is executed, a random response is picked and read out to you.
-This is optional.
+- `responses`: A list of responses.
+If the command is executed, a random response is picked and read out to you. _(optional)_

 ## Configure Wingmen